geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 Cool.
 Okay.

 ##### **Qazalin** [[00:27:25](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1645)]
 Okay.
-You mentioned sqtt too.
+You mentioned SQTT too.
 I did my work on just like the Python.
 Just decoding it.
 So right now the status is that it can decode the raw stuff.
 I have a feeling that they're going to open source the other decoder with closed source.
 I didn't spend time reverse engineering it.
 But yeah.

 ##### **Geohot** [[00:27:45](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1665)]
 I really can ask.

 ##### **Geohot** [[00:27:49](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1669)]
 Just yeah, write up an AMD hardware what you want open source.
 And I'll forward that to our contacts at AMD.
 Also, the thing is, I think it's a good idea to have a source code.
-You can have things where it's like...
+You can have things where it's like..
 Wait, so you're talking about this RockProf trace decoder that's not open source?

 ##### **Sieds Lykles** [[00:28:07](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1687)]
 Yeah.

 ##### **Geohot** [[00:28:10](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1690)]
-Wait, it's...
+Wait, it's..
 What?

 ##### **Geohot** [[00:28:14](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1694)]
 It's closed source and they just have an SO file?